javaeews/cassandra-mongo/README.md

 	Create checkpoints -> write the snapshot data to disk
 	At every checkpoint interval (Def.
 60 sec), MongoDB flushes the changes in the cache to their respective data files

+_WiredTiger syncs the buffered journal records to disk upon any of the following conditions:_

+- [x] Read operations performed as part of causally consistent sessions
+- [x] If a write operation includes or implies a write concern of j: true.
+- [x] At every 100 milliseconds (storage.journal.commitIntervalMs)
+- [x] When WiredTiger creates a new journal file(approximately every 100 MB of data)

 ![alt text](image-6.png)

 ```